-- Researching our customers' opinions and exploring new ways to meet their needs - we use personal information to help us understand that our products, services and propositions suit our customers' needs and meet their expectations, as well as improving your customer experience. - Assessing and developing our products, systems, prices and brand - we generally combine your information with other customers' in order to check if our products are priced fairly, are suitable for our customers and to check if our communications are easy to understand. - Sending you marketing information
+- Researching our customers' opinions and exploring new ways to meet their needs - we use personal information to help us understand that our products, services and propositions suit our customers' needs and meet their expectations, as well as improving your customer experience. - Assessing and developing our products, systems, prices and brand - we generally combine your information with other customers' in order to check if our products are priced fairly, are suitable for our customers and to check if our communications are easy to understand. - Sending you marketing information - we're looking to start communicating with you more frequently about your plan and also finances in general.

-we don't currently send you

-marketing information about our

-products.
-However, we're looking to

-start communicating with you more

-frequently about your plan and also

-finances in general.